rakshithvk19/lottery/Notes/Blockchain notes.md

    Modifiers are commonly used for access control, input validation, or other common checks.
 They help improve code readability, maintainability, and the overall security of smart contracts.

 2. Require --> it is same like if else, BUT they reverse the transaction if the condition fails, hence being more gas efficient.

+3. Mapping --> its used to declare a data structure that associates keys with values.
+It is similar to a hash table or dictionary in other programming languages.